 Snapshots of Volume Storage

 Snapshots can also be made to copy the disk state of your Volume block storage.
 This is useful for preserving the state of your Volume in an image, in order to create a new Volume from it at a later time.
 The volume snapshots use up your volume data allocation, for the full size of the volume.
 Volume snapshots are not designed as a method of backing up data - see data backup suggestions here.

-- On the NeCTAR Dashboard, navigate to Project -> Volumes -> Volumes
+- On the Nectar Cloud Dashboard, navigate to Project -> Volumes -> Volumes

 - The volume should be unattached from an instance: Click Manage Attachments in the Actions list, then Detach Volume.